electricimp/imp-central-impt/DevelopmentGuide.md

 ### Project Information ###

-You can get the status of your Project configuration &mdash; the referenced Device Group, its Product, and the linked source files, etc. &mdash; with [`impt project info`](./CommandsManual.md#project-info).
+You can get the status of your Project configuration &mdash; the referenced Device Group, its Product, the linked source files, etc. &mdash; with [`impt project info`](./CommandsManual.md#project-info).
 The option `--full` provides you even more details: for example, information about devices added to your Project, the login status of the Project directory (as per [`impt auth info`](./CommandsManual.md#auth-info)).

 Use [`impt product info`](./CommandsManual.md#product-info) with the option `--full` to review the full structure of the Product related by your Project.